iivanoo/covid-apps-observer/data/data_us/reports/resources/com.doctorondemand.android.patient___3.52.0/report.md

 > Great providers.
 But the app is not so good.<br> :date: __2020-12-12 01:48:33__

 > Can be improved<br> :date: __2020-11-05 14:46:03__

-> Psych will not allow appts for Medicare insured.
-Also, doctors are not allowed to write prescriptions for controlled substances such as anxiety meds or some psych medications.
-Should be clearly stated in app<br> :date: __2020-10-28 21:08:45__